 - A child who is getting poor grades, or whose grades don’t match their academic skills and depth of understanding

 - A learner who may not be ready to attend a desired private school and needs to boost admissions scores

 - A child who has lost confidence in their abilities

 - Students who are struggling in school

 - Gifted learners who could use additional challenges to take their learning to the next level

-- Students with a diagnosis of ADHD, dyslexia, slow processing speed, or a learning disability
+- Students with a diagnosis of ADHD (or who could benefit from ADHD coaching), dyslexia, slow processing speed, or a learning disability

 - Learners who tried traditional tutoring, but it just didn’t work as well as hoped